amokan/logflare-iot/air-quality/README.md

 # Air Quality Sensor Integration With Logflare

-DIY home air quality sensor using [Logflare](https://logflare.app) as a backend for data storage and visualization.
+DIY home air quality sensor using [Logflare](https://logflare.app) as a backend for data storage and visualization using commodity hardware from Adafruit for simplicity.

 ## Hardware